michaelruocco/fantasy-football/README.md

 1. json api error responses from server
-2. acceptance / integration testing - first stab is in place, still need improvements for starting service automatically when running tests (if required), asserting uuid ids are set on json api elements, checking not found error messages with a specific id, using single requests with placeholders and substituting in values.
+2. acceptance / integration testing - first stab is in place, still need improvements for asserting uuid ids are set on json api elements, checking not found error messages with a specific id.
 3. error handling in client